Mattia-Colbertaldo/Nbody/README.md

     You can use the "-h" command line parameter to print the help menu summarizing the parameter options:

-        student@nid02346:~/hw2-1/build> ./serial -h
+        Nbody/build> ./serial -h
         Options:
         -h: see this help
         -n <int>: set number of particles
         -o <filename>: set the output file name
         -s <int>: set particle initialization seed
+        -c [0-1-2]: set collision type (not available in mpi):
+            0: no collisions (default)
+            1: elastic collision
+            2: unelastic collision
         -t <int>: set number of threads (working only in parallel mode) [default = 8]

 * Compiling:
+    * Serial, OpenMP and MPI:

-        ../hw2-x> mkdir build
+            Nbody> mkdir build
-        ../hw2-x> cd build
+            Nbody> cd build
-        ../hw2-x> cmake ..
+            Nbody/build> cmake ..
-        ../hw2-x> make
+    * CUDA:

+        Compiling CUDA requires the NVIDIA GPU Computing Toolkit installed, so in the correct machine run:

+            Nbody> mkdir build
+            Nbody> cd build
+            Nbody/build> cmake ..\src\cuda

 * MPI:

-    * If you are using docker and the ptrace permissions can't be fixed, run the following command before launching the jobs:
+    * If you are using Docker and the ptrace permissions can't be fixed, run the following command before launching the jobs:

             export OMPI_MCA_btl_vader_single_copy_mechanism=none